tashian/nerdcoach/content/_index.md

 a strongly-held model|many perspectives hyper-rational|intuitive

 If you try to manage a team while in developer mode, it can be a huge struggle.
 Soft skills are hard!
 You may feel frustrated in your attempts to influence others or create a space for your team to do their best work.
-Frankly, it's a ticket to burnout.

 It's possible to change your mindset.
 To work from a place of natural presence as a leader.
-With presence, many soft skills become much easier.
-Management work becomes fulfilling in ways you couldn't imagine before.
+With presence, new soft skills become available and begin to feel more natural.
+Management work becomes fulfilling in ways you couldn't have imagined.

 I can help you make the shift.